 Increasing Storage Demands

 The amount of data we generate and consume continues to grow exponentially.
 High-resolution photos and videos, large software applications, and the proliferation of data-intensive activities like streaming and gaming all contribute to increasing storage demands.
-As a result, storage devices with larger capacities are becoming more common and more affordable.
+Which means storage devices with larger capacities are becoming more common and more affordable.

 Smartphones now routinely come with storage capacities of 128 GB or 256 GB, and laptops with 512 GB or 1 TB SSDs are increasingly standard.
 External hard drives and USB drives with terabytes of storage are readily available and relatively inexpensive, providing ample storage for backups and large media collections.